How Iran’s missile strike on Israel appears to have hit some targets

 ⚡️ 🚨 Scenes of #Iranian Fateh missiles falling on the Tel Nof air base south of Rehovot pic.twitter.com/RDq9A1B9KF— Middle East Observer (@ME_Observer_) October 1, 2024

 Although the strike may have been limited in the damage it caused, it was a clear challenge to Israel’s much-vaunted air defense systems.
-Israel’s main system, called Iron Dome, has proven incredibly effective rockets from nearby adversaries like the militant groups Hamas and Hezbollah.
-Iron Dome uses relatively cheap interceptor missiles together with state-of-the-art radars and high-speed computing to quickly determine which incoming missiles pose a threat.
+Israel’s main system, called Iron Dome, has proven incredibly effective against rockets from nearby adversaries like the militant groups Hamas and Hezbollah.
+Iron Dome uses relatively cheap interceptor missiles, together with state-of-the-art radars and high-speed computing, to quickly determine which incoming missiles pose a threat.
 It only takes shots at the ones it determines are falling in populated areas.

 Better missiles and more of them